ndevilla/iniparser/README.md

 `iniparser_find_entry()`.

-To launch the parser, use the function called `iniparser_load()`, which takes an input file name and returns a newly allocated @e dictionary structure.
+To launch the parser, use the function called `iniparser_load()`, which takes an input file name and returns a newly allocated `dictionary` structure.
 This latter object should remain opaque to the user and only accessed through the following accessor functions: